-The Department of Industrial Design is one of the top professional programs in this discipline in the country.
-The program offers bachelor and master degrees accredited by National Association of Schools of Art and Design.
-The Department of Industrial Design faculty have joined NC State University from prestigious institutions around the world, each bringing years of experience in design, research, innovation, and education.
-The graduates from the department are enhancing people’s quality of life with the creative design of products, services, branding, and communication systems for companies such as IDEO, Nike, Pentagram, Volvo, IBM, Toshiba, Dell, PepsiCo, RKS Design, Microsoft, Smithsonian, Adidas, Hasbro, Target, and Bosch.
+The NC State University Industrial Design Program is one of the top professional programs in this discipline in the country.
+The program offers Bachelor of Industrial Design (BID) and Master of Industrial Design (MID) degrees, both accredited by The National Association of Schools of Art and Design (NASAD).
+The Industrial Design faculty have joined NC State University from prestigious institutions around the world, each bringing years of experience in design, research, innovation, and education.
+The graduates from the program are enhancing quality of life experiences with the creative design of products, services, branding, and communication systems for companies such as IDEO, Nike, Volvo, IBM, Toshiba, Dell, Pentagram, PepsiCo, RKS Design, Microsoft, The Smithsonian, Adidas, Hasbro, Target, and Bosch.

-Students learn and practice design in a studio environment similar to professional design offices.
-Students methodically study peoples’ physical and cognitive experiences during their interaction with artifacts and services in order to discover user insights and create innovative solutions.
-During the design process, students are expected to creatively and critically contemplate the broader impact of their works on society and the world in addition to business and organizational implications.
-The dynamic and sophisticated balances between form and function and innovation and practicality are constantly debated and articulated throughout the students’ journey to better design.
-The department is proud of the decades of excellence in design practice and design thinking promulgated by its graduates.
-Their work informs, persuades and delights.
+Students learn and practice design in a studio environment very similar to that of professional design offices.
+Students methodically study human physical and cognitive interaction with artifacts and services in order to discover user experience insights and then create innovative solutions to design problems.
+The dynamic and sophisticated balance of form, function, innovation, and practicality are constantly debated and articulated throughout the journey to better design.

 The study of Industrial Design (ID) at NC State University is a four-year (eight-semester) program that wards a professional Bachelor of Industrial Design (BID) degree after the fulfillment of all academic requirements.